 Her work has been widely exhibited through solo and group shows with galleries in Yorkshire, Norfolk, Ibiza, Cornwall and Surrey.

 Virginia is a MA graduate of UCA Farnham and has worked as a tutor at The Watts Gallery, Surrey, working in prisons and with disadvantaged young adults.

-Virginia studied History at Lancaster University followed by an MA in Fine Art, Farnham UCA.
-She currently lives and works in her studio in Surrey, drawing inspiration from frequent trips to her native Yorkshire and extended visits to Ibiza and Norfolk.
+She currently lives and works in her studio in Surrey, drawing inspiration from frequent trips to her native Yorkshire and travelling home and abroad.